Sister Projects

 The Horizon Europe Health Cluster Networking Meeting proved to be a fantastic platform for us to expand our network, connect with other EU-Funded mental health projects, and explore avenues for collaboration.
 This is a significant step forward in elevating our project to new heights and making a real difference!

-First Joint Action – Webinar
+First Joint Action – Mental Health Dialogues Webinar Series

 In celebration of the European Mental Health Week 2024, the SMILE project held its first joint webinar on May 15, 2024, with 7 European Projects committed to promoting effective co-creation practices that contribute to more impactful and meaningful mental health research.

 The joint webinar on How to get Co-Creation right in Mental Health Research is in cooperation with the European and Digital Health Executive Agency and Mental Health Europe.
 It provided valuable insights into best practices for co-creation in mental health research through moderated discussions and audience participation.
 Programme available HERE.
-Key takeaways:

 Moderator: Luiska Sanna From Mental Health Europe